Make Your Business Profitable: Compressing the Product Design and Development Cycle

 The Phases of MVP Development

 The intention of an MVP is to learn and validate (or invalidate) current assumptions.
 Essentially, MVPs embody all of the best practices connected with Agile and UX.
-An MVP includes a prediction, a simple design that will test the prediction, a fast test that will reveal if the prediction was correct and the test results.
+An MVP includes:

 During phase one, the prediction or hypothesis phase, you set forth what you think the future holds for your yet-to-be-built product, which should address a need or desire that people have.
 Products and services are almost always most successful when you’re fulfilling an existing need rather than creating a need for a novelty item.
 Your team should then deliberate on how much you think people will pay for it.

-For the third phase, you should begin setting up your MVP right away for it to be profitable.
+For the third phase, you should begin setting up your MVP immediately for it to be profitable.
 The more time it takes to complete, the less valuable it will become.
 This is when all of the lighter Agile UX practices become so important.
-These are the tools that will help you to finish your MVP in hours or days rather than weeks or months.
+They are the tools that will help you finish your MVP in hours or days, rather than weeks or months.

 The last phase of building an MVP includes gathering the results of your test.
 Using this information, you’ll be able to find to what degree your hypothesis was correct.
 You want to learn whether or not this product will solve the problem you thought existed.
 A simple prototype or paper model of your product might be beneficial in the early phases to get user feedback, but you’ll eventually need to create something more physical.
 You’ll want to build something that potential customers can actually use or sign up for because this will be a much better measurement of the value of your idea.